victorias/react-popperjs/README.md

 # react-popperjs

 This library is a react wrapper around [PopperJS](https://github.com/FezVrasta/popper.js/).
-It uses [React Portal](https://github.com/tajo/react-portal) to render the popped out component in its own subtree so that the popped out component is less likely to conflict with existing styles/appear underneath something else unexpectedly.

 This project is under active development, so apologies if the API changes unexpectedly.